carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 **Don't forget to put the caption within quotes `""`.**

-> ## CHALLENGE 2 (Not Optional): Add a caption to Figure 3
+> ## CHALLENGE 2 (Not Optional): Adding a caption and making Figure 3 cleaner
-> Let's add a caption to our heartrate figure.
-Add the caption:
->
-> "Fig 3: Mean heart rate of stress and control groups at baseline and during intervention."
+> Let's add the following caption: "Fig 3: Mean heart rate of stress and control groups at baseline and during intervention." and ensure only the figure will be displayed in the html document.
 >> ## SOLUTION
->> so, you should end up with the following in your code chunk:
+>> So, you should end up with the following in your code chunk:
 >> ~~~
 >> {r fig3-heartrate, echo = FALSE, message = FALSE, warning = FALSE, results = FALSE,
 >> fig.cap = "Fig 3: Mean heart rate of stress and control groups at baseline and during intervention."}